RyanClementsHax/notes/cloud/aws/cloudWatch.md

 - monitoring solutions
 - alarm mgmt and notifications
 - dashboards
+  - personal health dashboard can be used to identify issues
 - tons of metrics
 - monitor and store logs
 - can configure actions like turn off an instance